-St. Paul Lutheran Preschool is affiliated with the Davenport Community School District.
 We only admit children upon written consent or application of a parent, guardian, or other person having legal custody.
-Families will be expected to complete all enrollment forms provided by the school prior to entry in addition to immunizations and physical requirements.
+Families will be expected to complete all enrollment forms provided by the school prior to entry, in addition to immunizations and physical requirements.

-It is the policy of the Davenport Community School District and St. Paul Lutheran Preschool not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
-There is a grievance procedure for processing complaints of discrimination.
-If you have questions or a grievance related to this policy, please contact the district's Equity Coordinator: Mr. Jabari Woods, Associate Director of Human Resources and Equity: woodsj@davenportschools.org.
-(563-336-7496).
-1702 Main Street, Davenport, Iowa 52803
+It is the policy of the St. Paul Lutheran Preschool not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.

 Teaching staff counter potential bias and discrimination by...A. treating all children with equal respect and consideration.
 B. initiating activities and discussions that build positive self-identity and teach the value of differences.
 C. intervening when children tease or reject others.
 D. providing models and visual images of adult roles, differing abilities, and ethnic or cultural backgrounds that counter stereotypical limitations.
-E. avoiding stereotypes in language references.
+E. avoiding stereotypes in language references